Skip to content

 Vote411 – A “one-stop-shop” for voter and election information launched in 2006 by the League of Women Voters Education Fund.
 (En Español)

-TurboVote – Sign up to receive text reminders about upcoming elections including: dates, how to check voter registration or request a vote-by-mail ballot/vote early, and the address of your election day polling place.
+TurboVote – Receive text reminders about upcoming elections including: dates, how to check voter registration or request a vote-by-mail ballot/vote early, and the address of your election day polling place.

 Local Election News Coverage: